learning-zone/java-basics/README.md

 #### Q. What is the purpose of toString() method in Java?
 #### Q. What is UnsupportedOperationException?
 #### Q. What is difference between Error and Exception?
-#### Q. What are the types of Exceptions?
-Explain the hierarchy of Java Exception classes?
 #### Q. Explain about Exception Propagation.
 #### Q. What’s the base class of all exception classes?
 #### Q. What are important methods of Java Exception Class?